bigyanchap/quick-image-presenter/Standalone.md

 This guide will walk you through creating a standalone executable for the Quick Image Presenter application using PyInstaller.

+If you want it without creating it yourself, the standalone file is in /dist folder.

 ## Prerequisites

 1. **Python 3.7+** installed on your system